Jacqueline Hick: Art practice and themes

-Hick identified with the Antipodeans, Australia artists working on the themes of "isolation, drought, exploration, pioneers, and colonial crime".
+Hick was influenced by the art of Mary P. Harris and John Goodchild, and inspired European artists Goya, Honoré Daumier, and Käthe Kollwitz as well as Australian painters William Dobell and Russell Drysdale.
+She identified with Australian artists working on the themes of "isolation, drought, exploration, pioneers, and colonial crime".
 Her work ranges from landscape to portrait.
 She increasingly showed the human suffering of the Indigenous Australians, and the adverse effects of metropolitan life on its inhabitants.
-Hick's work is mentioned multiple times in art historian Bernard Smith's 2001 book on Australian painting.
-Hick's work is part of the permanent collection of the following museums: